-12.2.a You are expected to attend and participate in all face-to-face and/or online taught sessions and tutorials.
-Failure to do so may result in you being suspended or excluded from the university and for International Students may also result in the United Kingdom Visas and Immigration (UKVI) curtailing your visa as per their regulations.

-12.2.b You are expected to pass your Modules in order to progress in your studies and achieve your intended award.
+- 12.2.a You are expected to attend and participate in all face-to-face and/or online taught sessions and tutorials.
+Failure to do so may result in you being suspended or excluded from the university. - 12.2.b You are expected to pass your Modules in order to progress in your studies and achieve your intended award.
 Your registration with the university will be ended if you fail one or more modules and have used all your reassessment opportunities but are still unable to progress or achieve an award.
-You should, in all cases, check the latest regulations applicable to your registration.

-12.2.c You are required to submit work and similar in your own words and to appropriately reference sourced materials and undertake any other form of assessment without recourse to external assessment services.
-An example of an external assessment service could include a third party who you may or may not pay to substantially amend and/or improve your work.

-12.2.d Chapter 4 of the General Regulations and Procedures Affecting Students sets out full details of what we consider bad academic practice and academic offences.
+You should, in all cases, check the latest regulations applicable to your registration. - 12.2.c You are required to submit work and similar in your own words and to appropriately reference sourced materials and undertake any other form of assessment without recourse to external assessment services.
+An example of an external assessment service could include a third party who you may or may not pay to substantially amend and/or improve your work. - 12.2.d Chapter 4 of the General Regulations and Procedures Affecting Students sets out full details of what we consider bad academic practice and academic offences.
 These types of practice and these offences will result in formal action being taken by the university, the precise nature of which will depend on the particular offence.